vmihalachi/turbo-editor/README.md

 ### License
 Viper Edit is made available under the terms of the [GPLv3](license).

-See the [LICENSE][license] file that accompanies this distribution for the full text of the license.
+See the [LICENSE](LICENSE) file that accompanies this distribution for the full text of the license.